 Many of our trails are multi-use trails.
-That means you are likely to see hikers, mountain bikers, and horseback riders.
+That means you are likely to see hikers, walkers, mountain bikers, and horseback riders.
 If we want to preserve our access to the great outdoors, we must have good relations with other trail users and the landowners.
-Please, respect the rights of others to enjoy these open spaces.
+Please ride responsibly and respect the rights of others to enjoy these open spaces.

 It is very important that ATV riders of all varieties respect other trail users – especially the horses and riders.
 The best way to do this if you meet them on the trail is simply to: